digao-dalpiaz/DzListHeader/readme.md

 So, I have been working on this component, and I decided to share it, because it's very useful.

-In addition, the ListHeader displays a scroll bar when the columns oversizes the visible area. :smile:
+In addition, the DzListHeader displays a scroll bar when the columns oversizes the visible area. :smile:

 ## Installing

-1. Open **ListHeaderPackage** in Delphi.
+1. Open **DzListHeader** package in Delphi.
 2. Ensure **Win32** Platform and **Release** config are selected.
 3. Then **Build** and **Install**.
 4. If you want to use Win64 platform, select this platform and Build again.